mattray/managed_chef_server-cookbook/README.md

 ## backup

-Checks the backup script is in the crontab and backups directories are available.
+Checks the backup script is in the crontab and backup directories are available.

 ## policyfile